DFE-Digital/ddt-job-descriptions/app/views/jd/service-designer.md

 It is desirable that you demonstrate the following:

-- Experience of working with advanced iterative methodologies such as Lean UX
+- experience of working with advanced iterative methodologies such as Lean UX
-- Proficiency in advanced data analysis tools and techniques to identify opportunities for innovation and improvement
+- proficiency in advanced data analysis tools and techniques to identify opportunities for innovation and improvement
-- Expertise in facilitating co-design workshops with diverse stakeholders and enabling effective collaboration across large or complex organisations
+- expertise in facilitating co-design workshops with diverse stakeholders and enabling effective collaboration across large or complex organisations
-- Advanced understanding of inclusive design principles, with experience of working in projects that prioritise accessibility and cater to the diverse needs of users
+- advanced understanding of inclusive design principles, with experience of working in projects that prioritise accessibility and cater to the diverse needs of users